anxlz/CRB/replit.md

 - **In-Memory State**: Log channel, manager role, test mode settings, and emoji configurations are stored in memory and reset on bot restart
 - **Test Mode**: Useful for development - allows 1 player to fill all 5 slots
 - **Manager Role Permissions**: Only users with configured manager role can start new setups (if no role set, all users can)
-- **Timestamp Tracking**: lastQueueTime updates when first player joins empty setup or after completion
+- **Timestamp Tracking**: Last Queue Date updates when first player joins empty setup or after completion
 - **Status Indicators**: Visual queue lifecycle tracking with emoji indicators
 - **Custom Emojis**: Configured per-guild using `/setemoji` command, displayed in all select menus and embeds
+- **Bot Status**: Bot displays streaming status "COD Mobile Roster" when online
+- **Autocomplete**: Category parameter in `/setgunsmenu` command has autocomplete for easier selection

 ## Future Enhancements
 - Persistent storage with database for settings